agarun/ruby-muvy/README.md

 [See examples](link)

 #### `--arc`
-Wrap all of the lines around a center point.
+Pass `--arc` to wrap all of the lines around a center point.

 [See examples](link)